 Desert Diamond Casino Sahuarita (Blue Pin)

-Opened in 2001, this Sahuarita location is open 24 hours a day, and is home to 600 slot machines, blackjack tables (including Spanish 21), and keno.
+Opened in 2001, this Sahuarita location is open 24 hours a day, and is home to 600 slot machines, blackjack tables (including Spanish 21), roulette and EZ baccarat.

 The Desert Diamond Sahuarita has a large concert venue called the Diamond Center.
 With 2,064 seats, it plays host to well-known comedians like Jim Belushi and Brian Regan, bands like Three Dog Night, Kansas, along with cover-bands as well.